swbratcher/nostr/README.md

-# Nostr - Notes and Stuff on Relays
+# Nostr - Notes and Stuff over Relays

 The simplest open protocol that is able to create a censorship-resistant global "social" network once and for all.